wespeters/spirit-stones/README.md

 #### `gemstones.py`

 This file defines a series of command-line interface (CLI) commands.
-It uses the `click` library for creating these commands and SQLAlchemy for interacting with a database.
+It uses the `click` library for creating these commands and SQLAlchemy for interacting with the SQLite database.

 Here's a breakdown of the functions: